Child killed, at least 20 others injured after school bus crash in Ohio

 One child is dead and at least 20 others are injured after a crash involving a school bus in Clark County, Ohio, on the district's first day of school.

-In a news conference, officials said the school bus had collided with a Honda.
-The circumstances of the crash were not shared.
+The school bus collided with a Honda at around 8:15 a.m. local time, officials said at a news conference.
 There were 53 people aboard the bus, including the driver.

-The student who died had been ejected from the bus and succumbed to fatal injuries at the scene, officials said.
+In a news release, the Ohio State Highway Patrol said the bus was traveling westbound and was struck by a 2010 Honda Odyssey minivan that was traveling eastbound and "went left of center."
+The bus "subsequently went off the right side of the roadway and overturned as a result of the crash."

+The Honda was driven by Hermanio Joseph, 35, and a passenger in the car was identified as Roberto Mompremier, 37, officials said.
+Both men were transported to Springfield Regional Medical Center with non-life-threatening injuries.

-Dayton Children's Hospital confirmed to CBS News that they had received 22 patients from the crash.
+Dayton Children's Hospital confirmed to CBS News they received 22 patients from the crash.
 Some were transferred by ambulance, while others were brought by their parents, the hospital said.
-During the news conference, officials said 23 children had been hospitalized, one with serious injuries.
+In a news release, officials said 22 children were hospitalized, one with serious injuries.

+The student who died was ejected from the bus and succumbed to fatal injuries at the scene, officials said.

+The bus driver, identified as 68-year-old Alfred E. Collier, suffered minor injuries but was not taken to a hospital, officials said.

-Northwestern Local Schools, a district with one elementary school and one middle/high school, said on X, the social media website formerly known as Twitter, that there had been a "bus accident on one of (the) elementary routes."
-No information about the children, including ages, has been released.
+Northwestern Local Schools, a district with one elementary school and one middle/high school, said on Facebook there had been a "bus accident on one of (the) elementary routes."

 A parent reunification center was established at a local firehouse, the district said.
 School officials said parents would be contacted if their children had been involved.

-Today is the district's first day of school, according to its website.
+Tuesday is the district's first day of school, according to its website.
+The school said on Facebook classes will be dismissed at the "usual times," but warned that bus drop off times are expected "to be off this afternoon."

 for more features.